Daphne van Domselaar: Youth career

-At the age of 11, Daphne van Domselaar started playing football at LSVV in Zuid-Scharwoude.
+At the age of 11, Van Domselaar started playing football at LSVV in Zuid-Scharwoude.
 In the team that she joined, the girls played without a regular keeper.
 However, after Van Domselaar took her turn as goalkeeper, she did not leave that position but stayed in it.
 The LSVV goalkeeping coach immediately recognised her great talent.
-Moreover, he noted that she had learned a lot at the volleyball club which she had come from.
+Moreover, he noted that she had learned a lot at the volleyball club from which she had come.
 Van Domselaar then played for four years with the boys of LSVV and for two years with Telstar's youth academy.

 In her second year at Telstar, she was the one-off reserve keeper of the senior team in their away match against PSV on 4 February 2017.
 Telstar continued as VV Alkmaar in the following season.
-Soccerway erroneously reports that Van Domselaar played with VV Alkmaar in the 2016/17 season.
+Soccerway erroneously reports that Van Domselaar played with VV Alkmaar in the 2016–17 season.

 Senior career

-Van Domselaar started her professional career with FC Twente in the 2017/18 season.
+Van Domselaar started her professional career with FC Twente in the 2017–18 season.
 In the first two seasons she was reserve goalkeeper behind Nicky Evrard.
 She made her debut in the Eredivisie on 22 December 2017 in the match against Heerenveen, when after 20 minutes Evrard was shown a red card.
-From the 2019/20 season, Van Domselaar was FC Twente's first-choice goalkeeper.
+From the 2019–20 season, Van Domselaar was FC Twente's first-choice goalkeeper.

 Her first trainer at FC Twente, Tommy Stroot, called her a “pure natural talent”.
-After the UEFA Women's Euro 2022 championship, various foreign clubs were interested in Van Domselaar, but she decided to stay with FC Twente for the 2022/23 season.
+After the UEFA Women's Euro 2022 championship, various foreign clubs were interested in Van Domselaar, but she decided to stay with FC Twente for the 2022–23 season.
 She did say that she hoped for a transfer to “a very nice club outside the Netherlands” in 2023.
 At the end of 2022, she was the only Eredivisie player included in The Guardian's annual list of the 100 best female football players in the world.

+On 16 June 2023, Women's Super League club Aston Villa announced the signing of Van Domselaar on a three-year deal until 2026.
+In March 2024, Van Domselaar underwent surgery on her hip, and would miss the remainder of the WSL season.

+On 31 July 2024, it was announced that Arsenal had signed Van Domselaar after triggering a substantial buyout clause in her Villa contract.
+On 9 March 2025, Arsenal were knocked out of the FA Cup quarterfinals against Liverpool, after an unfortunate own goal from Van Domselaar.
+After suffering a concussion from the FA cup match against Liverpool Van Domselaar missed Arsenal’s next two matches.
+She returned to the squad against Liverpool in their league match, keeping a clean sheet in a 4-0 Arsenal win.